2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 Feathers is a very flexible solution to create a "service oriented" architecture, it's a good fit to create node.js microservices.

 Nodal framework targets stateless and distributed services connected to PostgreSQL databases.

 Keystone is one of the best solutions I know to get an admin client up and running, in order to manage the content coming from a MongoDB database.
 The Admin UI is automatically generated from the models, has all CRUD actions and nice filters.

-Loopback is an other mature framework with a lot of features built-in, including authentication with token and connectors to any kind of database.
+Loopback is another mature framework with a lot of built-in features, including authentication with token and connectors to any kind of database.

-The killer feature is the API explorer feature that let developers check all API end-points in an intuitive way, with the ability to check any user's token.
+The killer feature is the API explorer that lets developers check all API end-points in an intuitive way, with the ability to check any user's token.
 It's definitively a good choice if you have to build an API.

 React is a great UI library but using React and the modern web development workflow tools require a lot of configuration.
 So how to start creating a real-world application?

 It's the answer provided by the React "boilerplates" and other "starter kits"...